-Together, we will embark on a journey of well-being and discover the benefits of low-impact exercises tailored for you.
-But remember, always consult with your doctor and follow their medical advice before starting any exercise program.
+Always consult with your doctor and follow their medical advice before starting any exercise program.

 Key Takeaways:

-• Low impact exercises help seniors to maintain an active lifestyle and enhance their well-being.
+• Low-impact exercises help seniors to maintain an active lifestyle and enhance their well-being.

 • A range of exercises such as cycling, dancing, swimming, and walking provide low-impact options for seniors.